 All waterbody bathymetry was specifically calculated relative to high-resolution (1:24,000 scale) National Hydrography Dataset (USGS 2019) waterbodies such that source data and bathymetry surface outputs were clipped to the area of each waterbody polygon.
 We restricted the waterbodies in our study to those with an area of at least 4 ha and a maximum depth of at least 0.3 m (1 ft.).
 The purpose of these restrictions was to ensure that waterbodies had enough contours (or points, or polygons) to generate adequately smooth interpolations with which to calculate in-lake geometry metrics.

 We used our generated bathymetry surfaces to find the location of the deepest point in the waterbody and we resolved ties by choosing the deepest point that was closest to the center of the waterbody.
 We used the location of this deepest point to calculate "distance to the deepest point" as the minimum distance to the waterbody shoreline.
 To account for waterbodies where the centroid does not intersect waterbody bathymetry because it is located within an embedded island or peninsula, we calculated the center of the waterbody not as its centroid but rather by finding the point farthest from the waterbody shoreline (i.e. its “visual distance to waterbody center”).
 For these calculations, we used the polylabelr R package (Larsson 2019), which interfaces with the Mapbox pole of inaccessibility algorithm (Agafonkin 2019).
-We calculated (maximum) in-lake slope as maximum waterbody depth divided by the distance to the deepest point where maximum waterbody depth is a point measurement derived from a bathymetric surface and distance to the deepest point is the smallest straight-line distance from that point to the waterbody perimeter.
+We calculated (maximum) in-lake slope as depth at the deepest point divided by the shortest distance to the deepest point from the shoreline..
 We calculated (mean) nearshore land slope for each waterbody by computing the slope within a 100-m buffer using data from a high-resolution digital elevation model (~ 15x15m grain) accessed using the elevatr R package (Hollister and Shah 2017).
 We explored alternative buffer sizes ranging between 50-1000 m following Sobek et al. (2011) and although 100 m provided the lowest model error, we ultimately found little appreciable effect of varying buffers on model performance.
 Slope computations proceeded by passing a 3x3 moving window over the 100-m buffer to calculate the slope at each point using Horn's algorithm via the terrain function in the raster R package (Hijmans 2019).
 Reported nearshore land slope values are the mean of all points in the buffer.
 In addition to the aforementioned techniques of calculating in-lake (and nearshore) slopes and distances, we tried 7 alternate techniques which are described in Fig. S5 and Table S2 including measures such as median slope (results not shown).

 We categorized waterbodies based on their cross-section shape and reservoir class (e.g. natural lake, reservoir).
 For cross-section shape, we categorized waterbodies as either convex or concave following the method of Hakanson (1977) by computing normalized waterbody depth-area relationships (i.e. hypsographic curves) and assigning class membership based on whether the midpoint of a waterbody’s curve falls above or below that of a simple straight-sided cone (Fig. S2).